Theo-Beaudouin/Theo-Beaudouin/README.md

 ### Hey ! 👋

-- 🌱 Started learning Laravel and Manjaro
+- 🌱 Started learning Laravel and using Arch linux *(dist : Manjaro)*
 - 🔍 Looking to gain experience in a company
 - 🎮 Highly interested in game dev, might start with PyGame